lammps/lammps/doc/src/Developer_par_long.rst

-For any of the spatial-decomposition partitioning schemes each processor owns the brick-shaped portion of FFT grid points contained within its sub-domain.
+For any of the spatial-decomposition partitioning schemes each processor owns the brick-shaped portion of FFT grid points contained within its subdomain.
 The two interpolation operations use a stencil of grid points surrounding each atom.
 To accommodate the stencil size, each processor also stores a few layers of ghost grid points surrounding its brick.
 Forward and reverse communication of grid point values is